jedahan/bregalad/readme.md

 If accept-type is application/html, render a paginated gallery of 25 images at a time.

+### Get templates

+    GET /templates

+This will return an array of templates, with associated name and ids.
+Useful for sending emails.

 ### Send an email with the chosen treeface

     POST /participant

       first_name: string
       last_name: string
       email: string